 As we know that, in order to maintain consistency in a database, it follows ACID properties.
-Among these four properties (Atomicity, Consistency, Isolation and Durability) Isolation determines how transaction integrity is visible to other users and systems.
+Among these four properties (Atomicity, Consistency, Isolation, and Durability) Isolation determines how transaction integrity is visible to other users and systems.
 It means that a transaction should take place in a system in such a way that it is the only transaction that is accessing the resources in a database system.

 Isolation levels define the degree to which a transaction must be isolated from the data modifications made by any other transaction in the database system.
 A transaction isolation level is defined by the following phenomena –

-- Dirty Read – A Dirty read is the situation when a transaction reads a data that has not yet been committed.
+- Dirty Read – A Dirty read is a situation when a transaction reads data that has not yet been committed.
 For example, Let’s say transaction 1 updates a row and leaves it uncommitted, meanwhile, Transaction 2 reads the updated row.
 If transaction 1 rolls back the change, transaction 2 will have read data that is considered never to have existed.

 - Phantom Read – Phantom Read occurs when two same queries are executed, but the rows retrieved by the two, are different.
 For example, suppose transaction T1 retrieves a set of rows that satisfy some search criteria.
 Now, Transaction T2 generates some new rows that match the search criteria for transaction T1.
 If transaction T1 re-executes the statement that reads the rows, it gets a different set of rows this time.